How to Get Into a Spooky Mood: 14 Scary Things to Do

 Shut off the lights

-Or send the groups on a hunt into scary places.
-Like take a picture hugging a tree in the middle of the woods.
-Or a picture on the front porch of a local "haunted house."
+Or you can send the groups on a hunt in scary places.
+Have them take a picture hugging a tree in the middle of the woods or the front porch of a local "haunted house."

 You can leave clues in creepy places like the back door of an abandoned building.
-Make your friends do the hunt at night.
+Make your friends go on the hunt at night.
 It will make the search harder.

 Many people like being scared.
 Wonder why?
-Fear largely in part is a physical response.
+Fear is largely a physical response.
 When a person becomes afraid, chemicals like adrenaline start pumping through the body.
 These can make you feel exhilarated.
 The buildup of tension and then its eventual release can be emotionally cleansing.

-Facing make-believe frights can help you overcome the things that really curdle your blood.
-Then, when you are ready, you can confront those fears.
+Facing make-believe frights can help you overcome the things that really make your blood curdle.
+Then, when you are ready, you can confront those fears with confidence.

 Another way to confront fears is to think about nightmares.
 Dreams are usually a key to understanding the problems boiling in your brain.
 Get together with a group of friends and compare your worst nightmares.
 Hash them out.
 What is it that scared you?
 How does it relate to real life?
 What can you do about the problem?